India’s ‘mystery illness’ steps on nerves frayed by Covid-19 pandemic

 The government rushed medical experts to Eluru in Andhra Pradesh state to investigate the illness, which first appeared on Saturday causing seizures, nausea and chronic pain.
 People started convulsing without any warning, said Geeta Prasadini, the director of public health.

-Officials said 546 patients admitted to hospitals.
-Many have recovered and returned home while 148 are still being treated, said Dasari Nagarjuna, a government spokesperson but the death of a 45-year-old man at the weekend was attributed to the mystery disease.
+Officials said 546 patients were admitted to hospitals.
+Many have recovered and returned home while 148 are still being treated, said Dasari Nagarjuna, a government spokesperson, but the death of a 45-year-old man at the weekend was attributed to the mystery disease.

 Some officials pinpointed a possible role of chemical additives in pesticides, while residents have highlighted a problem with garbage and feral pigs.